jerryjhird/dotfiles/README.md

 ## Workspace Keybinds

-{NUMBER} represents any number from 1 to 9
+"{NUMBER} represents any number from 1 to 9"

 SUPER+{Number} // Switches to workspace {number}

 SUPER+SHIFT+{Number} // moves container to workspace {Number}

+SUPER+0 // create / switch to workspace with custom name

+SUPER+SHIFT+0 // move window to workspace with custom name